 It has also been suggested that countries receiving aid should take advantage of low interest rates themselves, rather than have us borrow for them.
 This is a red herring too.
 The countries that need aid find it very difficult to access international capital markets at the best of times – and even more so now.
 (Any takers out there for the ‘safe haven’ of Ethiopian government bonds?).
 On the other hand, the UK’s borrowing costs are even lower than usual.

-In short, foreign aid is an area ripe for reform, but cutting international development spending under cover of a pandemic would be a serious mistake.
+In short, foreign aid is an area ripe for reform, but taking an axe to international development spending under cover of a pandemic just isn’t right.